open-feature/rust-sdk/README.md

     // Create an unnamed client.
     let client = api.create_client();

-    // Createa an evaluation context.
+    // Create an evaluation context.
     // It supports types mentioned in the specification.
     //
     // You have multiple ways to add a custom field.